chris03-dev/custom-licenses/README.md

 # custom-licenses
-A list of experimental software licenses and clauses for possible use in source code.
+A list of experimental software licenses and clauses.
+Feel free to include it in your own code.

+"Restrictive" should be known as "source-available", "Permissive" as "open source",
+"Copyleft" as "libre source".